clinical-meteor/cookbook/cookbook/whitepapers/redwood.methodology.md

 ![Meteor Architecture](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/Meteor%20Architecture%20-%20Basic.jpg)

-Besides the breakthrough of creating an application framework that uses JavaScript on both the server and client, Meteor does a particularly noteworthy thing, in that it provides a technology called 'minimongo' which acts as a client-side replica set and data store for webapps.
-We'll look at Replica Sets later; but suffice it to say that are Meteor architecture above can be distilled to the following database architecture.
+Besides the breakthrough of creating an application framework that uses JavaScript on both the server and client, Meteor does a particularly noteworthy thing, in that it provides a technology called 'minimongo' which acts as a light-weight, client-side replica set and datastore for webapps.

 ![Collections & Models](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/CollectionsAndModels.PNG)

-The inbound/outbound HL7 logs are particularly prone to becoming 'big data' and having asymmetrical read/write topologies.
-There are also likely to be high-availability and fault-redundancy requirements.
-So, for various reasons, production Mongo systems are generally implemented using Replica Sets (also known as a Shard), which write the data to disk in triplicate.
+Traditionally, Replica Sets are part of production Mongo systems, and involve writing data to disk in triplicate.

 ![Replica Set](https://raw.githubusercontent.com/clinical-meteor/cookbook/master/images/whitepapers/redwood/ReplicaSet.PNG)